tuttiq/tuttiq.me/content/posts/call-for-speakers.md

 ![](https://lh6.googleusercontent.com/XvPM4YHH7ZY-iOs7AIN5nEciIcTn2LlQ2CRV2mvBtOgisQiLUznKQ5_LMzboihgVP7QVxgFYb5J9mgMAg1IOgPjOiBNHS4D4jURwhcpg4iPNh7IjnP_RFnRh_OCRtSKKCSDBRGV4)

-Ok, so let's talk about choosing a topic to talk about.
 As I briefly mentioned before, you probably don't wanna make it a lecture, where you just replicate general or conceptual knowledge you found on a textbook, Wikipedia or WikiHow.
-That not only has little value more than a Google search on the topic, but it also takes you to the rabbit hole of insecurity, because you're repeating what other authors said and not your personal views, you're gonna keep wondering "How can I make sure what I'm saying is 100% correct?" and end up overcompensating to find evidence, cite credible sources for everything, etc.
+That not only has little value more than a Google search on the topic, but it also takes you to the rabbit hole of insecurity, because you're repeating what other authors said and not your personal views, you're gonna keep wondering *"How can I make sure what I'm saying is 100% correct?"* and end up overcompensating to find evidence, cite credible sources for everything, etc.

 On the other hand, as much as can choose to talk purely about a personal experience, you may end up with a talk that sounds more like your diary or a session of stand-up comedy, from which the audience may not be able to take any useful insights if you don't structure it in a meaningful way.

 So my advice here is to look for that sweet balance where your personal experience expands or exemplify some conceptual industry knowledge.
-For example, I read tons of articles about "effective leadership" and also been to leadership training throughout my career.
+For example, I read tons of articles about "effective leadership" and I also have been to leadership trainings throughout my career.
 But whenever I create content about leadership practices, I always like to link it to my personal experience and real-life anecdotes as a manager.
 It's especially interesting when the real-life experience goes against theoretical knowledge, cause it reminds us why theoretical knowledge is exactly that: theory only.

 Here are some useful questions to help brainstorming on topics you can talk about:

 ![](https://lh5.googleusercontent.com/pr1Kre2dlRA2fJ507R5Xve8IwZWIGq_wB2mrg0N4Em2srIcElQYQNpSQ6HSsArmFZdxFR36p7tVf5peGW5RfBVhofj4E37UZmv9-eyX6NApYs9u9jRQTtfKMn__0zko9vEiTPnZg)

-For your first talks, it may be easier to start with something broad like "What do you care about?" or "What have you done?".
-As an example, when I started public speaking officially, my first talk was "Intro to the Software Development World" where I explained the basic jargon programmers use and where to start learning depending on what you want to accomplish.
+For your first talks, it may be easier to start with something broad like *"What do you care about?"* or *"What have you done?".* As an example, when I started public speaking officially, my first talk was *"Intro to the Software Development World"* where I explained the basic jargon programmers use and where to start learning depending on what you want to accomplish.
 That was because I really care about making tech a more inclusive space, and I wanted to tell people who are interested in learning to code to not be scared of technical jargon, and that the path to learning programming is different depending on what you want to build using code.
-After that, on the line of "What have you done?" my second talk was about refactoring code and cleaning up technical debt, that was right after I did a big refactor at my job and I had just joined a "Code Health" project to help cleaning technical debt, so it was pretty easy to talk about something I had literally just done a few weeks earlier.
+After that, on the line of *"What have you done?"* my second talk was about refactoring code and cleaning up technical debt, that was right after I did a big refactor at my job and I had just joined a *"Code Health"* project to help cleaning technical debt, so it was pretty easy to talk about something I had literally just done a few weeks earlier.

-After the first talks, I particularly like to explore topics that fit into the questions "What do you wish someone told you a year ago?" and "What was the last article/presentation you disagreed with or felt was not good enough?".
+After the first talks, I particularly like to explore topics that fit into the questions *"What do you wish someone told you a year ago?"* and *"What was the last article/presentation you disagreed with or felt was not good enough?"*.
 These are a bit more challenging and require some extra confidence in your personal experiences, especially when you'll explore a controversial opinion on a certain topic.

 ![](https://lh6.googleusercontent.com/4i9i-8_Ix-GtY8h0JyY_or23MaUuz_XV_aQQi-Rr4ByhNHBAK_poffdqi9kAv8vcm9GsAsPSjUXaVm6OONUOPpXqulwKwDfOdbkIHghWmdjWLExxMZvS90qZqECc4h5S1yzsdUtS)